BattlehubCode/RTE_Docs/README.md

     }
 }
 ```

+## Web Storage Sample

+You can use the runtime asset database in conjunction with an HTTP web server, in WebGL and Standalone builds.

+To start the web sample, follow these steps:

+1. Install the [Newtonsoft Json package]((https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@3.2/manual/index.html)).
+In Package Manager, click on "+ Add package by name" and enter "com.unity.nuget.newtonsoft-json"
+2. Unpack the `Asset/Battlehub/Storage.Web` Unity package.
+3. Open the `Asset/Battlehub.Extensions/Storage.Web/SampleScene` Unity scene.
+4. Extract `Asset/Battlehub.Extensions/Storage.Web/SampleHttpServer.zip` to a folder (e.g., `C:\SampleHttpWebServer`).
+5. Install Node.js from [Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
+6. Open a terminal and navigate to `C:\SampleHttpWebServer`.
+7. Run the command `npm install`.
+8. Run the command `node app.js`.
+9. Enter play mode in Unity.
+10. The projects will be created in the `Project Root Folder Path` (see SampleScene/RuntimeEditor/Runtime Editor (Script)/Extra Settings/Projects Root Folder Path).

 ## Serializer Extensions
 Surrogates are intermediary classes used by the Serializer to facilitate the reading and writing of data to Unity objects during serialization. **To enable the serialization of a specific class, you must create a surrogate for it**.
 These surrogates can be generated automatically or created from scratch.
 To generate a Surrogate class, you can use the "Create Surrogates" window.